aleshaleksey/fansys23/skills.md

 Healing is used to use medical art and science (as opposed to magic) to diagnose and treat injury and illness.
 It usually takes at least a minute.
 It is fine to use WIS instead as a governing stat, especially for diagnosis.
 - **Stabilise**: As an action, cure the "dying" condition.
   - Threshold = 15
 - **First Aid**.
-As an action, cure "unconcious", or delay the effects of "crippled" or "bleeding" condition for 1 hour.
+As an action, cure "unconscious", or delay the effects of "crippled" or "bleeding" condition for 1 hour.
   - Threshold = 15 if [Natural]
   - Threshold = 25 if [Supernatural]
 - **Treat poison**.
 Requires 1 minute - 1h of treatment: